-SOS Children’s Villages is in need of child sponsors for its Villages in Ukraine.
+SOS Children’s Villages is in need donors for it's Villages in Ukraine.
 SOS provides long-term family based care for children in need and the funds raised through child sponsorships helps provide each child in our care with all the necessities of a loving, safe and healthy childhood.

-Canadian's wishing to help orphaned and abandoned children in Ukraine are encouraged to sponsor a child.
+Canadian's wishing to help orphaned and abandoned children in Ukraine are encouraged to donate.

-For about $1/day you can sponsor a child in Ukraine and help provide an orphaned or abandoned child with:
+You can help a child in Ukraine and help provide an orphaned or abandoned child with:

 - A safe and nurturing home

 - A loving SOS mother